Groombridge St. Thomas CE Primary School

 The National Curriculum is the basis of the education of every child.
 Around this foundation teachers can develop exciting and challenging lessons to promote the holistic development of pupils' knowledge, understanding and skills as part of our broad, balanced, creative and active school curriculum.
 Our curriculum provides children with the skills, knowledge and understanding they need to develop into well-rounded, informed individuals.
 At the heart of our curriculum is the premise that all students are able to learn and are capable of being successful and making progress.
 Our curriculum is built on high expectations and is rigorous to undertake.
 Our ambitious curriculum builds on previous learning experience and aims to provide (and when needed it is adapted) to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND), the knowledge and skills they need to progress and succeed in life.

 Below you will find our Curriculum Statement, Curriculum Rationale and annual curriculum overviews for each class.
-Please note that:
+We are also in consultation with parents and governors regarding the progression of skills for each subject (RE is still being drafted).

 Planning is based on the National Curriculum